 Here are some of the factors I consider when laying out a room to stimulate or appease your amygdala.
 Consider this a crash course in the psychology of interior design.

-The high ceilings in this master bathroom encourage bathers to think big.
-There’s no better place to day-dream and work out problems than in the master bath.
+The high ceilings in this primary bathroom encourage bathers to think big.
+There’s no better place to day-dream and work out problems than in the primary bath.

 (Source: Fresh Home)

 The low ceilings in this eclectic personal library helps the homeowner focus on whatever she’s reading.

 Are you a detailed-oriented thinker, or do you tend to focus on the bigger picture?
 Higher ceilings make you more creative, while lower ceilings help you focus on minutiae.

 Takeaway: If you find you do all your best thinking in the shower, consider elevating the ceilings in your bathroom.
 (You may also find that your shower singing gets a boost from the open acoustics!)